Kirsanow/dreampress-verify-age/README.md

 # Age Estimator

 A privacy-focused tool for estimating user age using local facial recognition.
-All processing happens on the user's device - no data is ever sent to servers.
+All processing happens on the user's device - no data is ever sent to any servers.

 ## Live Demo